Sunday, July 30, 2017

 Reanimators #6

 Reanimators #6 features a few simple effects with a superb chiptune (hmm, it sounds familiar).
 You know me, I love sine scrollers and this one is a belter and displayed using the full range of lovely rainbow colours.
-On the disk is Thunderstrike is an incredible 3D shoot 'em up with outstanding graphics - it feels like an early Cybermorph ;-)
+On the disk is Thunderstrike, an incredible 3D shoot 'em up with outstanding graphics - it feels like an early Cybermorph ;-)

 Wednesday, July 12, 2017